-Workplace inclusion and diversity is an increasingly important priority for the UK’s food and drink manufacturing sector.
-Embodying the principles of inclusion and diversity has shown to enhance a company’s reputation, increase its talent pool when recruiting and improve productivity, innovation and decision making.
+Workplace Equality, Diversity & Inclusion (ED&I) is an increasingly important priority for the UK’s food and drink manufacturing sector.
+Embodying ED&I principles y enhances a company’s reputation, increases its talent pool when recruiting and improves productivity, innovation and decision making.

 Accelerate Mentoring Programme